 In Amsterdam?
 Why not try all these Dutch foods on a short bicycle or walking tour around the city?

 Are you interested in Dutch cuisine and the type of foods Amsterdam and the Netherlands is famous for?
 If you missed them, be sure to check out Part I and II of our Dutch Food series.
 Read about top 10 Dutch foods which should be tried at least once and our 10 MORE foods you should be sure to sample.
-Stay tuned for 10 Dutch Drinks You Should Sip!
+And don’t miss these 7 Dutch Drinks You Should Sip!